Join us and Become a Certified Brain Longevity® Specialist

 "Brain Longevity Therapy Training (BLTT) is a great opportunity to discover the latest practical research application of yoga, meditation, and spirituality for the prevention and reversal of cognitive decline.
 Become a leader in the field of meditation and memory."

 Baby boomers are the fastest-growing segment of our population and today almost 6 million adults are struggling with Alzheimer’s in the U.S. alone.
 Worldwide, that number is estimated to be at least 50 million people.
-Around the globe, someone is diagnosed every 3 seconds.
+Around the globe, someone is diagnosed every 30 seconds.
 You can become part of the movement towards healthy aging and Alzheimer’s prevention through this highly informative, on-demand Certification program, now available to everyone in the world.
-This training is perfectly suited for yoga teachers, therapists, and healthcare providers to enhance your practice and/or class instruction.
-As a participant, you will increase your knowledge and credibility around neuroscience and yoga and the impact meditation has on the brain.
-Plus, you’ll walk away with practical tools you can start implementing on day 1 to enhance your teaching and/or practice.
+BLTT will take you on virtual, interactive deep dives into topics important to our members and society.

 Questions?
 Please email Chelsea Pyne, BLTT Assistant, at Chelsea@alzheimersprevention.org.